EsotericSoftware/clippy/README.md

 ### Search

 The entire search history can be searched simply by typing while the popup is open.
-All items containing any of the typed text are shown, sorted be most recently used first. `%` can be used as a wildcard.
+Items containing any of the typed text are shown, sorted be most recently used first. `%` can be used as a wildcard.
 Use `\%` to search for a percent sign.

 ### Menu